Download academic CV here (July 2018).

 Dr Kai Syng Tan FRSA SFHEA is an interdisciplinary artist-researcher, shapeshifter and sightseer.
 Through installation, performance, drawing, critical text and curatorial practice, her practice-led research investigates the body and mind in motion (and commotion) as a motif/method/metaphor to articulate/reimagine/impact the world that is in motion (and commotion) around us.
 She activates everyday mobilities such as running (since 2009), mind wandering (current), swimming / islandhopping / crawling / hula-hooping / drowning as critical/creative modes of interrogation/intervention.
 Kai’s works are (in)formed by the collaging/collision of a range of philosophies and practices from disparate disciplines/genres/cultures, and characterised by layering, wordplay, a day-glo palette and an unapologetically un-objective/un-heroic/un-macho/non-neurotypical perspective (given her ADHD, dyspraxia and dyslexia).
 This vision and approach has been punched into shape by her training/work/life/lives in the ‘wild west’ and ‘far east’ (PhD, Slade School of Fine Art; MA Distinction, Excellence Award, Musashino Art University; BA Fine Art first class honours Slade; School of Art Institute of Chicago).
 A core site of intervention is the academy, and Kai uses art and interdisciplinary collaboration to activate spaces of ‘productive antagonisms’ (Latham and Tan 2016).
 Collaborators have included Professor of Psychiatry Philip Asherson (King’s College London), geographer Dr Alan Latham (UCL), Dumb Type choreographer and dancer Takao Kawaguchi (Tokyo) and composers Professor Christophe Charles (Tokyo) and Philip Tan (Singapore).

 Known for her ‘eclectic style and cheeky attitude’ (Sydney Morning Herald), ‘radical interdisciplinarity’ (Dr Alan Latham, UCL), she has been described as ‘not only a talented artist but also a great scholar’ (Cinema South Festival) with a ‘sardonic humour but also a sharp intelligence which makes her a self-reflexive, incisive artist of South East Asia’ (Singapore International Festival of Arts Director Keng Sen Ong).
-Kai’s installation, film, text and performances have appeared in 400 shows including Documenta, Royal Geographical Society, Biennale of Sydney, MOMA, ZKM/Centre for Art and Media, Institute of Contemporary Arts and Moscow International Performing Arts Centre.
+Kai’s installation, film, text and performances have appeared in 450 shows and venues including South London Gallery, Documenta, Royal Geographical Society, Southbank Centre, Biennale of Sydney, MOMA, ZKM/Centre for Art and Media, Institute of Contemporary Arts and Moscow International Performing Arts Centre.
 Recognition includes San Francisco International Film Festival Golden Gate Award, Artangle Open 100 and the Young Artist Award (given by the President of Singapore).
 Collections include the Museum of London and Fukuoka Art Museum.
 Publications include Sport in Society (Routledge), Cultural Geographies (Sage), Live Arts Developmental Agency Study Guide and Royal Society of the Arts blog.
 Of her RUN!
 RUN!
 RUN!
 Biennale, the Guardian urges academics to ‘take a leaf out of its book’ (2014), and she was heard on BBC Radio 3 talking about on running as an artistic discourse (Free Thinking January 2017).
 Co-created with disabled colleagues, the Opening and Closing Ceremonies of the 8th ASEAN Para Games (for which Kai was Visual Director) was applauded by the Singapore Prime Minister as ‘spectacular’.
 She has taught in the practice, history and theory of fine art, media art, film and art education in higher institutions in Australia, Singapore, Tokyo and London.

 Kai is currently Artist in Residence and Visiting Researcher at SGDP, working on an Unlimited/Arts Council England main commission.
 She is also Fellow at Centre for Mobilities Research, Lancaster University, Visiting Fellow at UCL Institute of Advanced Studies, Director of RUN!
 RUN!
 RUN!
 International Body for Research and RUN!
 RUN!
 RUN!
 Biennale, and Arts and Humanities Research Council Peer Review College member.